Charles I of Württemberg: Reign

-Charles acceded to the throne of Württemberg upon his father's death on 25 June 1864 and was crowned on 12 July 1864.
-More liberal-leaning than his father, he replaced Chief Minister Joseph von Linden with Karl von Varnbüler, and restored freedom of the press and association on 24 December 1864 followed by universal suffrage introduced for the People's Deputies of the Second Chamber on 26 March 1868.
+Charles acceded to the throne of Württemberg upon his father's death on 25 June 1864 and was enthroned on 12 July 1864.
+As expected, he proved more liberal-leaning than his father, and replaced the conservative Chief Minister Joseph von Linden with the liberal-conservative Karl von Varnbüler und zu Hemmingen.
+Freedom of the press and association were restored on 24 December 1864, and freedom of commerce and freedom of movement were also guaranteed.
+On 26 March 1868, this was followed by an electoral reform which introduced universal suffrage for the People's Deputies of the Second Chamber.

 In relation to foreign policy, after siding with Austria in the Austro-Prussian War of 1866, he moved closer to the Kingdom of Prussia.
 Following the Battle of Sadowa, he enacted a secret military treaty with Prussia (which became public in 1867) and recognized the dissolution of the German Confederation in 1866.
 Nevertheless, an anti-Prussian attitude was officially represented by the Court, the government and the people.

 Because of the alliance, Württemberg took Prussia's side in the Franco-Prussian War of 1870 to 1871.
 At the end of October 1870 the king withdrew to Friedrichshafen and in October 1870, signed one of the November treaties, joining the North German Confederation which began on 1 January 1871 and renamed itself the German Empire.
 He was represented at the Palace of Versailles at the Proclamation of the German Empire by his cousin, Prince August of Württemberg.

-The King showed a tendency to withdraw into private life in other ways, going around the country and, later, spending time in Nice.
+The King showed a tendency to withdraw into private life in other ways, travelling around the country and, later, spending time in Nice.
 In doing so, he was accused of having neglected the obligations incumbent on him as a constitutional body, including by having up to 800 unsigned documents accumulate in one case.
 On the one hand, it was a nuisance for the administration, but on the other hand it was also convenient for the government who was largely able to rule without interference from the King.

 As a result of Württemberg being a Federal State of the German Empire since 1871, there were considerable restrictions on its sovereignty.
 Württemberg lost its previous international position, but gained greater security both internally and externally.
 Postal and telegraph services, financial sovereignty, cultural maintenance and railway administration remained in Württemberg hands, and the Kingdom of Württemberg also had its own military administration.